FOREX-Dollar tumbles after U.S. jobs report, service sector contraction

 The Commerce Department also said on Friday that factory orders dropped 1.8% in November, after gaining 0.4% in October.
 Economists polled by Reuters had forecast orders falling 0.8%.

+Atlanta Federal Reserve President Raphael Bostic said on Friday that the latest U.S. jobs data was another sign that the economy is gradually slowing and should that continue the Fed can step down to a quarter percentage point interest rate hike at its next policy meeting.

+Richmond Fed President Thomas Barkin also said the U.S. central bank's move to smaller interest rate hike increments would help limit damage to the economy.

-The Federal Reserve hiked rates by 50 basis points at its December meeting, after making four consecutive 75-bp increases.
+The Fed hiked rates 50 basis points at its December meeting, after making four consecutive 75-bp increases.

 Highly anticipated consumer price data due on Jan.
 12 could influence U.S. central bank policy.